094459/newsletter-oss-projects/README.md

 [aws-signer-oci-artifacts](https://aws-oss.beachgeek.co.uk/3km) this project is used to demonstrate how OCI artefacts can be signed and verified in a development pipeline.
 Zhuo-Wei Lee, Alontay Ellis, and Rajarshi Das have put together a blog post to help you get started, so if this project interests you, make sure you dive into [Signing and Validating OCI Artifacts with AWS Signer](https://aws-oss.beachgeek.co.uk/3kn).(#185)

+**ecs-gpu-scaling**

+[ecs-gpu-scaling](https://aws-oss.beachgeek.co.uk/3mh) This repository is intended for engineers looking to horizontally scale GPU-based Machine Learning (ML) workloads on Amazon ECS.
+By default, GPU utilisation metrics are not part of the predefined metrics available with Application Autoscaling.
+As such, you implement auto scaling based on custom metrics.
+For NVIDIA-based GPUs, you use DCGM-Exporter in your container to expose GPU metrics.
+You can then use metrics such as DCGM_FI_DEV_GPU_UTIL and DCGM_FI_DEV_GPU_TEMP to determine your auto scaling behaviour.
+The README provides links to all the additional resources you need to get this up and running.(#187)

 **eks-shared-subnets**

 [eks-shared-subnets](https://aws-oss.beachgeek.co.uk/3k2) this sample code demonstrates how a central networking team in an enterprise can create and share the VPC Subnets from their own AWS Account with other Workload Specific accounts.
 So that, Application teams can deploy and manage their own EKS clusters and related resources in those Subnets. (#184)